-Check the academic calendar for information about refunds, when permission is needed, and if a “W” will appear on your transcript.
-If no approvals are required and you are confident that making the change is necessary, you may drop your class through MyU: Academics (see instructions below).
+Check the registration drop and add dates for information about refunds, when permission is needed, and if a “W” will appear on your transcript.
+If no approvals are required and you are confident that making the change is necessary, you may drop your class through MyU: Academics.

 If you would like to replace a class with another, swapping classes may be more appropriate.